aryuuu/dotfiles/README.md

-# Dotfiles for my arch machine
+# Dotfiles for my Arch